 (which was rather late for me) –

 and the Beatles’ first LP.

 Annus Mirabilis is an attempt to pinpoint the moment in time when the sexual revolution began.
 Larkin states that sex began in 1963, a year that he associates with two precise events.
 The first was the end of the ban on Lady Chatterley’s Lover (1927), a book by D.H.
-Lawrence that contained salacious depictions of sex; the second was the release of Please Please Me, Beatles’ debut LP.
-In 1961, contraceptive pills arrived in Europe from America, starting a huge change in sexual conduct.
-Claiming that sex began in a certain year is evidently a hyperbole, an exaggeration, a way of highlighting a new cultural understanding.
+Lawrence that contained salacious depictions of sex; the second was the release of Please Please Me, the Beatles’ debut LP.
+In 1961, contraceptive pills arrived in Europe from America, starting a massive change in sexual conduct.
+Claiming that sex began in a specific year is a hyperbole, an exaggeration, and a way of highlighting a new cultural understanding.
 Larkin describes this shift in the body of the text.